Symptoms Of A Bad Oil Control Valve And Replacement Cost (VVT Solenoid)

 The solenoid then shifts position depending on signals from the ECU.
 By moving, it guides the flow of oil through any of the four other passages.
 The two remaining ports on the side with three are simply drains.
 The other two lead it to the VVT system.

-The VVT oil control valve is usually designed to kick in when the engine is under a heavy load.
+The VVT oil control valve is typically designed to kick in when the engine is under a substantial load.
 That is, it has to work harder to accomplish its usual tasks.
 Examples of this could include hard acceleration, driving uphill, towing a trailer, or carrying significant extra weight.

 Bad Oil Control Valve Symptoms